Caradon

 The district was formed on 1 April 1974 under the Local Government Act 1972, by the merger of the boroughs of Liskeard and Saltash with the urban districts of Looe and Torpoint, along with Liskeard Rural District and St Germans Rural District.

 An old sign showing a cemetery in Liskeard, Cornwall as being owned by Caradon District Council.

 The district was named after Caradon Hill, the principal landmark of the area, and formerly the site of important copper mines.
-The district was abolished as part of the 2009 structural changes to local government in England on 1 April.
+The district was abolished as part of the 2009 structural changes to local government in England on 1 April 2009.

+Parishes

+The district contained the parishes of: